By Fatima Ariadne

 Sometimes my parents would nag if I started talking this stuff.
 They’d start saying, “oh please, don’t talk about death”, “your mum never even think once what is the purpose of life, but why do you?”.

-I won’t exaggerating a bit that my mind had been wired to connecting metaphysics dots even when I was an infant, but it has a positive sides too.
+I won’t exaggerating a bit that my mind had been wired to connecting metaphysics dots even when I was a child, but it has a positive sides too.
 This is why I couldn’t keep on becoming agnostic for so long in my early adolescence.
 Fingerprints of Creator are too real to be overlooked.

 Everything exists for a purpose.